aws-samples/aws-sdk-js-v3-workshop/packages/frontend/README.md

 # S3 browser client in v2 vs v3

-- This package contains frontend code which does put, get, delete operations using S3 browser client
+- This package contains frontend code which does put, get, delete operations using S3 browser client.
-- This is a create-react-app which creates minimized bundle on running `build`, and debugs it on running `start`
+- This is a create-react-app which creates minimized bundle on running `build`, and debugs it on running `start`.

   <details><summary>Click to view screen recording</summary>
   <p>